rickshahid/SkyMedia/README.md

 * Discover and extract actionable insights from your video content via Cognitive Services and Artificial Intelligence (AI)

-* Create subclips (either as dynamic filters or as new assets) via an Azure Media Player extension (Under Construction)

 * Define workflows with multiple tasks (executed in parallel and/or sequence) that integrate various media processors

 * Publish workflow outputs automatically based upon key input parameters that are specified at job submission time